 On a few points above you made:

 1. You DID attack us personally, and not just our ideas.
 You said we “didn’t have the first clue” about things.
 You did not use the word “fraud” but “scam” implies the same thing.
 You did not specifically call ME a scam, but it was implied, just as I didn’t specifically say anything bad about your education, but you felt I applied it and declared that I did.
 Implying goes both ways.

 2. I still don’t agree that “socailizers are losers IN THE GAME.”
 I think socializers just enjoy socializing, regardless of how good they are at the game.
 I think you are over-generalizing, which I did take the chance to point out that it goes against the anti-reductionist movement that you were very strong on.

 And no, I completely disagree people are nice only because they fake it and want to gain social status or any extrinsic means (but I agree some do…again, humans are complex and we are very different).
 Some people are just nice, for good or for bad.
 I do however, agree that people with high status get away with things that are not acceptable by people with low status.
-(Like poor guy who steals $20 gets locked in jail for 30 years, while REAL fraudulent people steal billions and only get locked for 3…makes me angry).
 I’m only saying you can’t just generalize peoples’ motives of why they are nice, or why they do anything.